manualmouse/pwacsf/readme.md

 Run **ndfsc.py** to split data and resample training set.
 ### 2.5 Train classification models
 Run **ndml2_gen.py** to generate job files for model training.
-Then copy **nd_ml2.py** to the job directory.
+Note that datasets directly for model training canbe found in `https://figshare.com/account/items/28052765` Then copy **nd_ml2.py** to the job directory.